trivenikaturi26/Packets-to-Security/README.md

-# Packets-to-Security
+# Packets to Security

-My journey of learning Computer Networking and Cybersecurity, covering networking fundamentals, security concepts, protocols, and practical knowledge.
+Welcome to my Networking and Cybersecurity learning journey.

+This repository contains notes, concepts, examples, and practical knowledge related to networking and cybersecurity.